Species group: Chromis

 Behavior / temperament:

-The diet should be varied, and include finely-chopped clam, squid, and prawn, live and frozen rotifers, cyclops, Mysis and brine shrimp, and flakes/pellets formulated for omnivorous marine fishes.
+The diet should include a wide variety of chopped marine invertebrates and other meaty foods, live and frozen Mysis and brine shrimp, and flakes/pellets formulated for omnivorous and herbivorous marine fishes.

 In most Chromis species, males guard short-term breeding territories.
 The eggs are attached to coral or algae, and the planktonic feed upon zooplankton.
 Some success has been had in public aquariums, but rarely if ever in private collections.